lovac42/ReMemorize/README.md

 Negative integer to reschedule the due date only.
 Keeping the current IVL.
 You may enter specific dates such as 1/20 or 1/25/2019, this will change the interval and due date (with fuzz).
 Similar to negative integers, use negative prefix to change the due date only. -1/20, -1/25, etc...
 ReMemorize operates on the current card in the reviewer by default.
 The "p" prefix (lowercase) will operate on the previous card. p7, p-25, p-1/23, etc...

+p - previous card
+\- (dash) - change due only
+m/d - month/date
+m/d/y - month/date/year
+n - interval and due to n days

+\-3 - change due to 3 days
+p5 - change interval and due of previous card to 5
+p-5/15 - change due of previous card to May 15th

 <img src="https://raw.githubusercontent.com/lovac42/ReMemorize/master/screenshots/gettext.png" />